antcc/practicas-vc/P2/memoria_P2.md

 - Cortamos en 25 épocas porque se observa que el accuracy de validación comienza a bajar a partir de este número:

 imágenes: loss y accuracy hasta 30 épocas.

+- Batchnormalization already includes the addition of the bias term.
+So there is no need (and it makes no sense) to add another bias term in the convolution layer.
+Simply speaking BatchNorm shifts the activation by their mean values.
+Hence, any constant will be canceled out. bn = gamma * normalized(x) + bias